Reagent | Final Moles |

 A mole table is a convenient tool for summarizing the stoichiometric relationships among the chemical species present in a system.
 Mole tables can be particularly helpful for those just learning reaction engineering.
 They are useful when calculating the composition of a system, given its initial composition, and also when converting from one composition variable (concentration, mole fraction, partial pressure, moles, etc.) to another.

 A mole table has three columns, as can be seen in Table 3.1.
 The first column lists each of the chemical species that are present in the system, including any inert reagents that do not participate in any chemical reactions.
-The second column lists the initial moles (for a closed system) or inlet molar flow rate (for an open, steady-state system) of each species.
+The second column lists, for each species, the initial moles (for a closed system) or inlet molar flow rate (for an open, steady-state system).
 The third column lists expressions for the moles or molar flow rates at any later time or at any point beyond the inlet to an open system in terms of the apparent extents of reaction.
 In other words, each row in the third column contains either Equation 3.11 or Equation 3.12 for that row’s species, with the summation expanded and the values of the stoichiometric coefficients substituted.
 A final row in the table is for total moles or molar flow rate.
 It lists the sum of the initial values in the second column and the sum of the expressions for moles at any later time in the third column.
 The construction and use of a mole table is illustrated in Examples 3.4.1, 3.4.3, and 3.4.4.

 3.4 Examples